Buying Tips

 How to Tell If a Japanese Car Importer Is Legitimate

-📅 Updated April 2026 ✍ JP Sheet Team ⏱ 13 min read
+✍ JP Sheet Editorial Team ✓ Last reviewed 30 May 2026 ⏱ 14 min read

 Japanese import car fraud costs buyers thousands of dollars every year across Pakistan, Kenya, the UAE, New Zealand, the UK and every other major import market.
-Fraudulent importers operate at every scale — from lone social media accounts selling one car to professional-looking operations with websites and stock photos.
+Fraudulent importers operate at every scale — from lone social media accounts to professional-looking operations with websites and stock photos.
 The patterns of fraud are consistent, the warning signs are learnable, and the protection is straightforward once you know what to look for.

 This guide covers the specific signals that distinguish legitimate importers from fraudulent ones, the one test that works in every situation, what documents you should always see, and the questions to ask before committing any money.